Skip to main content

 app: nginx

-3. If there is not already a Kubernetes installer promoted to the channel, add a Kubernetes installer to the release to support embedded cluster installs.
-For more information, see Creating a Kubernetes Installer.
+3. If there is not already a kURL installer promoted to the channel, add a kURL installer to the release to support kURL installs.
+For more information, see Creating a kURL Installer.

-4. Install the release into an embedded cluster on a VM and confirm that the service was exposed successfully by clicking Open App on the admin console dashboard.
-For more information, see Online Installation in Embedded Clusters.
+4. Install the release on a VM and confirm that the service was exposed successfully.
+To test the port forward, click Open App on the Admin Console dashboard after the application reaches a Ready state.
+For more information, see Online Installation with kURL.

 note